tkn-tub/ns3-gym/doc/testing/source/testing-framework.rst

   PASS: Example csma-broadcast
   PASS: Example csma-multicast

-This mode is indented to be used by users who are interested in determining if their distribution is working correctly, and by developers who are interested in determining if changes they have made have caused any regressions.
+This mode is intended to be used by users who are interested in determining if their distribution is working correctly, and by developers who are interested in determining if changes they have made have caused any regressions.